chromium/chromium/base/allocator/partition_allocator/glossary.md

   holds some not-too-large memory chunks, ready to be allocated.
 This speeds up in-thread allocation by reducing a lock hold to a thread-local storage lookup, improving cache locality.
-* **GigaCage**: A memory region several gigabytes wide, reserved by PartitionAlloc upon initialization, from which all allocations are taken.
-The motivation for GigaCage is for code to be able to examine a pointer and to immediately determine whether or not the memory was allocated by PartitionAlloc.
-This provides support for a number of features, including
-  [StarScan][starscan-readme] and
-  [BackupRefPtr][brp-doc].
-  * Note that GigaCage only exists in builds with 64-bit pointers.
-  * In builds with 32-bit pointers, PartitionAlloc tracks pointers it dispenses with a bitmap.
-This is often referred to as "fake GigaCage" (or simply "GigaCage") for lack of a better term.
+* **Pool**: A large (and contiguous on 64-bit)  memory region, housing super pages, etc. from which PartitionAlloc services allocations.
+The primary purpose of the pools is to provide a fast answer to the question, "Did PartitionAlloc allocate the memory for this pointer from this pool?" with a single bit-masking operation.
+  * The regular pool contains all non-BackupRefPtr allocations.
+  * The BRP pool contains all the BRP allocations.
+  * Pools are downgraded into a logical concept in 32-bit environments, tracking a non-contiguous set of allocations using a bitmap.

+*** promo
+A third pool is provided in 64-bit environments.
+It is generically named the "configurable" pool, because its primary user (the [V8 Sandbox][v8-sandbox]) can configure it at runtime, providing a pre-existing mapping.
+***

 * **Payload**: The usable area of a super page in which slot spans reside.
 While generally this means "everything between the first and last guard partition pages in a super page," the presence of